 I could not understand why, because Star Wars fucking ROCKS.
 But hey, it was the 80s, and we were young.
 Some of us were too busy playing Barbie and collecting rubber bracelets to notice Star Wars.
 Then some of us grew up and Star Wars became a thing that our geeky boyfriends loved, and perhaps girls thought it didn’t have anything to offer a female fan.
 If you missed out on the Star Wars hype as a kid, I’m here to tell you there is plenty of chick-flick gold in this sci-fi movie, and it’s not just for boys.
 Here are a few reasons why girls (or anyone, really) should love Star Wars…

-- It’s hilarious.
 Star Wars is an adventure story, yes, but there are so many funny things and funny moments that it’s truly a pleasure to watch.
+The new movies have learned the lesson of the prequels and they brought the funny.
 My sisters and I giggled like crazy over the cantina scene, and my kids love R2D2.
 In fact, when I asked my 10-year-old daughter who her favorite Star Wars character is, she didn’t say Padme Amidala or Princess Leia, as I expected (just being honest–I work at thinking outside traditional gender roles but she’s fresh off the princess phase.)
 It was R2D2.
 And why not?
 R2D2 is a small robot with a ‘tude and a sense of humor, and he’s always getting into trouble, which holds major appeal for the 10-year-old mind.

 — Star Wars UK (@StarWarsUK) August 9, 2014

+The new Star Wars movies have taken girl power to a whole new level, and I love seeing little girls appreciate this space fairy tale I’ve loved all my life.
 So, if you’re a girl/woman who hasn’t seen Star Wars, I urge you to get on that right now.
-You’ve got some time to catch up before the new one comes out.
-Grab your significant other and curl up for some binge watching (I highly recommend watching it in Machete Order if you’re a first timer.)
+I highly recommend watching it in Machete Order if you’re a first timer.
 Have fun.
 And may the force be with you…